onnx/onnx-mlir/docs/Dialects/krnl.md

 }

 Note that code is simdized along the J dim (last dim of B and C matrices).
 For simd to be enabled, the simdized flag must be set to true, and the following condition must be true:
 1) The vector length is the second entry of (i, j, k) compute tile size.
-   The vector length must be a compile time constant.
+   The vector length must be a compile time constant.q
-2) last dim of B & C mem ref must be constant and a multiple of the vector length.
-By copying the original data B and result C into tiles of known compile time sizes, any computations can be made to simdize.

 Traits: AttrSizedOperandSegments, MemRefsNormalizable